grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 to it as the _step_), we could divide the entire timeline starting from the [beginning of the epoch](http://en.wikipedia.org/wiki/Unix_time) and until the end of universe into 10 second slots.
-Since the first slot begins at 0, any 10-second sized slot time series will have slots starting at the exact same time.
+Since the first slot begins at 0, any 10-second-step time series will have slots starting at the exact same time.
 Now correlation across series or other time values becomes much easier.